saenuma/flaarum/prod/README.md

-# flaarum_prod
+# prod

-flaarum_prod provides the commands which helps in making a flaarum server production ready.
+prod provides the commands which helps in making a flaarum server production ready.